Did you know that National Bioenergy Day is October 24 th ?

 HTM has joined LinkedIn, Facebook & Twitter

 Heating the Midwest Incorporated has created a LinkedIn page and also a Facebook page.
 Follow the page to stay up to date with what we’re working on!
 Also follow us on Twitter.
+We are looking at Instagram as one of our primarily social medias but we’re trying to find out how many followers we would get.
+Otherwise we’d need to be looking at getting some free instagram followers

 to follow us on LinkedIn